Paul-Taiwo/fillmate/README.md

 npm run dev
 ```

-This will start the Vite development server and open your default browser.
+This will start the Vite development server and build the extension files.

 ## 📦 Build